 We can't tell you exactly how far in advance you need to search to break through: It's unpredictable.
 But you'll definitely have better odds of making it work by searching at least three to six months out.

 Just remember: You have to book and take the trip before your companion certificate expires.

 Start thinking big to make the most out of your Delta companion ticket.

-Any round-trip, main cabin (or first class if you have the Delta Reserve Card) flight within the lower 48 U.S. states will qualify.
+Any round-trip, main cabin (or first class, if you have the Delta Reserve Card) flight within the lower 48 U.S. states will qualify – as long as it falls into one of the fare classes above.
 And some will be better options than others to maximize the value of your certificate.

 Pair it with an International Fare Deal

 Consider using your Delta companion ticket to lower the costs of an international getaway.

 Last year, we featured an on flights to Santiago, Chile (SCL) from a handful of U.S. airports starting at only $324 round-trip which was bookable all the way through February 2023 through our Thrifty Traveler Premium service.

 That's a fantastic deal – nearly $600 off most flights to Chile.
 But if your home airport isn't getting those cheap prices, the cost of getting there on specific days could make the deal look less attractive.
 Enter the Delta companion certificate.

 Using your Delta companion ticket to book positioning flights is a smart move.
 It means you can book that cheap international ticket from a different city, then use your companion certificate to fly from your hometown to catch that international flight for less.